dwheelerau/easily-triggered/README.md

 ```
 The following should print out on the terminal window, hold [CTRL] and click on
 either of the IP addresses (if one doesn't work, try the other one), a browser
-window should open (note not data is sent over the internet, all processing
+window should open (no data is sent over the internet, all processing is
-is done locally)
+done locally on your own computer)
 ![Running](imgs/runcmd.png)
 5. Hopefully you should be greated with the Apps welcome page.
 If so follow
 the GUI instructions from step 8 to configure the app.

 ## Outputs
-Besides the images which are sorted and copied to `megadetector`, the following
+Besides the images that are sorted and copied to the `megadetector` folder
-files are generated.
+, the following files are also generated which summarise the results.

 | file or folder        | desc |
 |-------------|------|